afourmy/3D-internet-zoo/README.md

 # 3D Internet Zoo dependencies

-3D Internet Zoo relies on three Python libraries:
+3D Internet Zoo relies on two Python libraries:
 * simplekml, used for creating KML files for Google Earth.
 * networkx, used for parsing GML graphs